Qurayyat, Oman

-Climate of Qurayyat
+Climate

-Given that the state is coastal, the humidity levels rise up to extremes especially in Summer, while mountains remain relatively lower levels of humidity, Al Jabal Al Aswad (The Black Mountain) is located in the inner parts of the state and it is known for extreme cold weathers in Winter and moderate heat in Summer.
+Given that the state is coastal, the humidity levels rise up to extremes especially in summer, while mountains remain relatively lower levels of humidity, al-Jabal al-Aswad (The Black Mountain) is located in the inner parts of the state and it is known for extreme cold weathers in winter and moderate heat in summer.

-Qurayyats Icon
+Qurayyat's icon

-Most states in Oman have an icon that generally represents the state (For example, Lemon Tree for Saham), and for Qurayyat it is the Capra, given that the animal's habitat is scattered across the mountains of Qurayyat and the connection between Capra and Qurayyat's people.
+Most states in Oman have an icon that generally represents the state (for example, lemon tree for Saham), and for Qurayyat it is the Capra, given that the animal's habitat is scattered across the mountains of Qurayyat and the connection between Capra and Qurayyat's people.